immangat/all-alone-ai/part_1/README.md

 ### IV&nbsp;&nbsp;Team Member Contribution

 1. **Mangat Toor**
-    - Worked on timer logic of the game
+    - Worked on timer logic for the game.
-    - Worked on move notation and problem formulation
+    - Worked on move notation and problem formulation.
-    - Worked on move logic
+    - Worked on move logic.
-    - Worked on pause functionality
+    - Worked on pause functionality.
+    - Worked on documentation.

 2. **Nicolas Rodriguez**
-    - Developed the backend API using Python and Django.
-    - Implemented database models and migrations.
-    - Conducted performance optimization for API endpoints.
+    - Worked on moving single marbles.
+    - Worked on axis checking logic when moving marbles.
+    - Worked on creating the initial GUI.
+    - Worked on move history.
+    - Worked on selection logic.

 3. **Tomasz Stojek**
-    - Designed and implemented the database schema.
-    - Wrote unit tests for database operations.
-    - Documented API endpoints and data models.
+    - Worked on logic for moving multiple marbles.
+    - Worked on logic for selecting multiple marbles.
+    - Worked on move history.

 4. **Vitor Guara**
-    - Researched and integrated third-party libraries for additional functionality.
-    - Implemented data validation and error handling in the backend.
-    - Provided technical support and troubleshooting assistance.
+    - Worked on the skeleton of the classes mapped to the GUI.
+    - Worked on initial board positions.
+    - Worked on undo and start buttons.
+    - Worked on saving the states for the undo button.
+    - Worked on displaying the score.